 Why should for-profit companies change?

+The necessity of incentives reared its head in relation to companies changing their ways.
+The group acknowledged that companies can’t change their model purely for capital but being able to predict positive pay-off is a deal clincher.
+Plus, if everyone else is doing it, the responsibility to take action becomes that bit more pressing.
+Nobody wants to be that person shirking in the corner.
+If companies look the other way, they’ll be the first to lose loyal customers and cease attracting the best staff.
 The resounding feeling in the room was that for-profit companies can achieve societal good, be kind to their staff and prove gentle on the planet, but the path is not set.
 The main barriers include compliance, staff expectations, the consumer role and leader responsibilities, and the interplay between these factors can seem extremely daunting.